Herefordshire: Medieval Towns, Farming, Cider, and Countryside

-Disclaimer: I would not recommend actually doing this, it is very likely that, despite this law still existing, in practice other laws forbidding shooting peoples with bows and arrows are deemed more important by the powers that be.
+However I would not recommend actually doing this.
+It is very likely that, despite this law still existing, in practice other laws forbidding shooting peoples with bows and arrows will be deemed more important by the powers that be.

 If you go to Hereford, the largest town in the county, visit the cathedral.
 Hereford Cathedral dates back almost 1200 years.
 If you are a fan of old maps or a medieval history enthusiast it should be on your must visit list to see one of the oldest surviving medieval maps.

 The cathedral is home to the Mappa Mundi, the largest medieval map known to still exist dating from around 1285.
 The map is 158 cm by 133 cm in size and drawn on vellum, which is stretched out calfskin.
 It shows Jerusalem at the centre, surrounded by Africa and Europe.
 (America, does not feature, as the creators of the map would not have been aware of its existence.)

 The Magna Carta is one of the most famous historical documents ever.
 It was signed in 1215 by King John of England and founded the English legal system, and the beginnings of constitutional law, and influenced the constitutions of many countries around the world including the United States of America.
 Hereford Cathedral own one of only four copies of the reissued 1217 version of the Magna Carta signed by Henry III of England.